 Special Accreditation - Business

-Lake Erie College has received specialized accreditation for its business programs through the International Assembly for Collegiate Business Education (IACBE), located in Lenexa, Kansas, USA.
-The business programs in the following degrees are accredited by the IACBE:
+Lake Erie College has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.

-The objective of the Management Studies Division is to produce graduates who have the knowledge and necessary analytical skills to think critically, to make sound and ethical business decisions, to develop in their chosen careers, and to participate actively in the world around them.
+The objective of the School of Business is to produce graduates who have the knowledge and necessary analytical skills to think critically, to make sound and ethical business decisions, to develop in their chosen careers, and to participate actively in the world around them.

 Learning Goals, Measures and Outcomes

-At both the undergraduate and graduate levels, the Management Studies Division has established goals for student learning and measures of learning outcomes which serve as a basis for continuous improvement.
+At both the undergraduate and graduate levels, the School of Business has established goals for student learning and measures of learning outcomes which serve as a basis for continuous improvement.

 Special Accreditation - Education

-Lake Erie College is a candidate to receive specialized accreditation for its education programs through the Teacher Education Accreditation Council (TEAC).
+Lake Erie College has been awarded with specialized national accreditation for its education programs with the Teacher Education Accreditation Council (TEAC) through 2016.
 TEAC offers an accreditation system that gives great weight to the evidence of student accomplishment the program relies on to prove that its graduates are competent.
+Recognized by the Council for Higher Education Accreditation and by the U.S. Department of Education, TEAC is also a member of the Association of Specialized and Professional Accreditation, the American Council on Education, Association of Teacher Educators, and the National Association of State Directors of Teacher Education and Certification.